Skip to main content

 Rather than talking about doing something, often it is more powerful to talk about doing nothing.

-With the right data in hand, it’s relatively easy to paint a picture of what will happen if you take no action.
+With the right data in hand, it’s relatively easy to imagine what will happen if you take no action.
 In the case above, it was far more powerful to talk to the CEO about the consequences if no action was taken (and all the people from his newly purchased division departed).

 The real power of the null hypothesis lies in reinforcing that by doing nothing, they are still making a choice that they need to be accountable for.